jacksonianrtaylor/movie_rec_proj/README.md

 I also wanted the model inputs to not be so demanding for a client user.
 The users must only provide 4-9 ratings for movies they watched as well as the single movie they desire a rating for.

 In theory the prediction uses a combination of the users data along with potentially massive amounts of rating data and movie data stored in a database.
-The model is designed to harness this data in multiple ways to make predictions.
+The model is designed to harness this data with both content based and collabortive based filtering to make predictions.

 The process should not be confused with predicting a critics score or some metascore from a review website.
 It predicts user scores.